Phantas0s/Phantas0s/README.md

 # 🌏 Welcome to my little world 🌍

-Thank you for checking my Github page!
+Thank you for checking my GitHub page!
 Here's everything I'm working on.

 ## CLI / TUI